ararog/deboa/examples/README.md

 This example shows how to use deboa to make a simple GET request of posts from JSONPlaceholder.

-## Uget

-A minimal cli tool to make http requests.
-You want, you get!

 ## Chat

 This example shows how to use deboa to make a simple chat client using websockets.

 ## SSE